axiom-data-science/dbsink/README.md

 Usage: dbsink [OPTIONS]

 Options:
-  --brokers TEXT                  Kafka broker string (comman separated)
+  --brokers TEXT                  Kafka broker string (comman separated).
                                   [required]
   --topic TEXT                    Kafka topic to send the data to. '-value' is
-                                  auto appended if using avro packing
+                                  auto appended if using avro packing.
                                   [required]
+  --lookup TEXT                   Lookup name to use to find the correct table
+                                  format (default: the topic name).
   --db TEXT                       SQLAlchemy compatible postgres connection
-                                  string  [required]
+                                  string.  [required]
-  --schema TEXT                   Database schema to use (default: public)
+  --schema TEXT                   Database schema to use (default: public).
                                   [required]
+  --consumer TEXT                 Consumer group to listen with (default:
+                                  random).
+  --offset TEXT                   Kafka offset to start with (default:
+                                  largest).  [required]
+  --packing [json|avro|msgpack]   The data unpacking algorithm to use
+                                  (default: json).
-  --consumer TEXT                 Consumer group to listen with  [required] --packing [json|avro|msgpack]   The data unpacking algorithm to use --registry TEXT                 URL to a Schema Registry if avro packing is
+  --registry TEXT                 URL to a Schema Registry if avro packing is
                                   requested
-  --drop / --no-drop              Drop the table first --logfile TEXT                  File to log messages to.
-Defaults to stdout.
+  --drop / --no-drop              Drop the table first --logfile TEXT                  File to log messages to (default: stdout).
+  --mockfile TEXT                 File to pull messages from, for testing.
   --setup-only / --no-setup-only  Setup or drop tables but do not consume
                                   messages
-  -v, --verbose
+  -v, --verbose                   Control the output verbosity, use up to 3
+                                  times (-vvv)
   --help                          Show this message and exit.
 ```